vn971/rua/README.md

 `rua upgrade`  # (new) find outdated AUR packages and offer upgrade

 `rua shellcheck path/to/my/PKGBUILD`  # run `shellcheck` on a PKGBUILD, discovering potential problems with the build instruction.
-Takes care of special PKGBUILD variables.
+Takes care of PKGBUILD-specific variables.

 `rua tarcheck xcalib.pkg.tar`  # if you already have a *.pkg.tar package built, run RUA checks on it (SUID, executable list, INSTALL script review etc).